ksylvan/docker-mail-server/README.md

 * / will refer to what you place in `www/yourdomain.tld/files/`
 * /~user will refer to what you place in `www/yourdomain.tld/people/user/`

+Any text files placed in the `files/` or `people` subdirectories of `www/yourdomain.tld` will be installed using the `jinja2` template copy, enabling you to use variables like `{{ domain_name }}` in your files.

+Occasionally, this template mechanism does not work well (javascript source code, for example).
+To work around this, if you place files in a `static/` subtree, they will be copied without templating.
+Place files in `static/files/` and `static/people/user` to have them installed in the correct places.

 Note that files placed in `www/` are ignored by git and will have to be backed up.